 Many survivors and people in the community have Holocaust-related artefacts, even the smallest of which can tell an important story.
-The VHEC Collections is the result of generous donations from survivors, families and community members.
-Those wishing to donate items to the Archives, Museum or Library are encouraged to call 604-264-0499
+The VHEC's collections are the result of generous donations from survivors, families and community members.
+Those wishing to donate items to the archives, museum or library are encouraged to call 604-264-0499

 or email firstname.lastname@example.org

 to schedule an appointment.

 For more information about donating materials and what to expect during an appointment see our Information for Donors and FAQ package

 Please contact us to schedule an appointment before bringing unsolicited artefacts or archival materials to the VHEC.
 During your appointment, staff will assess whether the item supports the VHEC's mandate.
 Unfortunately, not all material offered to the VHEC can be accepted.
 If this is the case, staff will be pleased to provide a list of organizations that may be more suitable.
 Any information or records related to the material may be useful during this meeting and may help to understand its provenance.

 Donors are asked to sign a formal Deed of Gift, at which time the terms of the donation and preferences for acknowledgement may be specified.
 All restrictions placed on donated materials by donors are carefully respected.
 Once a donation has been transferred to the care of the VHEC, families of donors and survivors are always welcome to view the item by appointment.

 The signing of a Deed of Gift constitutes the legal transfer of ownership to the VHEC.
 An item cannot be returned once it has been formally accessioned.
 By donating, you are warranting that you are the legal owner of the item and have the right to pass ownership to the VHEC.
 Please consult with family members before donating.

 While staff makes every effort to include a diversity of items in exhibitions, they cannot guarantee if and when materials will be exhibited.
 As a courtesy to donors, the VHEC endeavors to contact families when the materials they donated is on display.